 Source: Applied Survey Research.
 (2013-2017).
 San Francisco Homeless Count.
-Watsonville, CA. Note: Percentages may not add up to 100 due to rounding.
+Watsonville, CA.

 In an effort to better understand the experiences and age distribution of those experiencing homelessness, respondents were asked how old they were the first time they experienced homelessness.
 In response, 16% of respondents reported that they were under the age of 18, 33% reported they were between the ages of 18-24, and 50% reported they were 25 or older.